Sandeepkasiraju98/Sandeepkasiraju98/README.md

 # Hi there 👋
-I'm **Sandeep Kasiraju**, a Data Scientist in the making and former Amazon ML Data Associate, with strong foundations in AI, cloud, and high-performance computing.
-I specialize in building scalable, production-ready systems that turn complex data into actionable insights and intelligent automation.
+I'm **Sandeep Kasiraju**, I'm a detail-oriented data science professional and former Amazon ML Data Associate, with a strong foundation in AI, cloud computing, and high-performance systems.
+I’m passionate about transforming complex data into meaningful insights and building scalable, real-world solutions that drive impact.

 ### 🚀 Who I Am